K4liber/quantum_entanglement/README.md

 `Unitary Operation`: The rotation operator is a unitary operator.
 This means that it preserves the normalization of the quantum state (i.e., the probability of finding the particle in a particular state remains 1).

+`Singlet state`: pair of spin-1/2 particles fullfiling two conditions: 1) whenever the first particle is measured to be spin up on some axis, the other, when measured on the same axis, is always found to be spin down;
+2) the prior probabilities for measuring each value of spin (up and down) are equal.

 ![alt text](./img/probability.png)
+Figure 1.
+TODO description

 The results of quantum experiments requires that we reject the assumptions of, at least one of the following: